 Extended care is offered as an opportunity for families who desire both a parochial school education and supplementary care in a Christian environment.
-Pre-school and Pre-kindergarten tuition plans include the extended care.
-Students in Kindergarten through grade 8 may attend the program for an additional fee.
+Students may attend the program for an additional fee.
 The extended care program is open to all students in the morning from 7:00 to 7:45 AM for \$3.00 per day.
-From 2:30pm until 3:30pm, it is \$3.50 per day.
-From 2:30pm until 4:00pm, it is \$5.25 per day.
-From 2:30pm until 4:30pm, it is \$7.00 per day.
-From 2:30pm until 5:00pm, it is \$8.50 per day.
-All students must be picked up by 5:00 PM or a substantial late fee (\$1 per minute) will be charged.
+From 2:30pm until 3:30pm, it is \$4.75 per day.
+From 2:30pm until 4:00pm, it is \$7.25 per day.
+From 2:30pm until 4:30pm, it is \$9.50 per day.
+From 2:30pm until 5:00pm, it is \$11.75 per day.
+All students must be picked up by 5:00 PM or a substantial late fee will be charged.
 Any student not picked up at the 2:30 dismissal will be sent to extended care for your child's safety.

 The teachers and other qualified adults provide supervision and recreation activities, along with tutoring, homework and study time.
-The church hall (until further notice) is to be used for this program.
-Please do not enter through the main doors of the school.
+PK classroom & study room (on the 2nd floor) is to be used for this program.
+Please do not enter through the main doors of the school, please use the PS/PK door, located to the right of the main doors of the school.